 Possession and/or use of Tobacco Products

-Smoking and the use of smokeless tobacco are not permitted on school grounds or in school buildings.
+Possession of tobacco, including E-Cigarettes, smoking, and the use of smokeless tobacco, including E-Cigarettes, are not permitted on school grounds or in school buildings.
 Students in violation of the “minor in possession of tobacco” law will be reported to law enforcement.

+Possession of Coffee Grinds – flavored pouches simulating smokeless tobacco – is prohibited on school grounds.

+Public Displays of Affection Being overly affectionate in school creates an environment that is not conducive to concentration and learning, therefore students should refrain from inappropriate, intimate behaviors on campus or at school related events & activities.
+Students are expected to show good taste and conduct themselves respectfully at all times.

+Inappropriate public displays of affection will not be tolerated.
+This behavior will result in a parent meeting and possible suspension if inappropriate behavior continues after being warned.
+The expression of feelings of affection toward others is a personal concern between two individuals and not of others surrounding them.
+Therefore, good taste and respect for others is the guideline for appropriate behavior.

 Sexual Harassment

 Sexual harassment shall not be tolerated.
 Sexual harassment of employees or students of the district by board members, administrators, certified and support personnel, students, vendors, and any others having business or other contact with the school district is strictly prohibited.
 It shall be a violation of this policy for any employee to sexually harass a student, for a student to sexually harass another student, or for any employee to discourage a student from filing a complaint, or to fail to investigate or refer for investigation, any complaint lodged under the provisions of this policy.